ecrc/exageostatR/InstallationGuide.md

 ## Installation Notes

 ---
 The above procedures assume sudo/root access to the system.
-If that is not the case, the following additions need to be made in order to add your local installation directory (installdir) which would install all the required packages in the specified directory :
+If that is not the case, the following additional steps need to be made in order to add your local installation directory (installdir) which would install all the required packages in the specified directory :
 1. All CMake commands need to include -DCMAKE_INSTALL_PREFIX=/path/to/installdir
 2. All configure commands need to include -prefix=/path/to/installdir
-3. The installation paths for NLOPT,GSL,hwloc, StarPU, Chameleon, STARS-H,HiCMA need to be added to the PKG_CONFIG_PATH environment variable.
+3. The installation paths for NLOPT, GSL, hwloc, StarPU, Chameleon, STARS-H, and HiCMA need to be added to the PKG_CONFIG_PATH environment variable.

 ## Verification